 How to Obtain the Court’s Approval

-To obtain the court’s approval of the Medicaid plan, the guardian (or the person who is petitioning for guardianship) must show, among other things, that the proposed gifts will not adversely affect the living conditions of the incapacitated person and would be consistent with past preferences of the incapacitated person.
-If there is no evidence of past preferences, then the guardian must show that a competent reasonable individual in the position of the incapacitated person would be likely to perform similar acts under the circumstances.
+To obtain the court’s approval of the Medicaid plan, the guardian (or person petitioning for guardianship) must show, among other things, that proposed gifts won’t adversely affect the living conditions of the incapacitated person and would be consistent with their past preferences.
+If there is no evidence of past preferences, then the guardian must show that a competent reasonable individual in their ward’s situation would likely perform similar acts.

 Transfer of Assets Example